5 tips for enjoyable holiday time

 When will you spend time with your kids each day?

 When will you expect them to spend time independently?

-We are taking time with our families from December 18 to January 3, 2017.
+We are taking time with our families from through the holidays.
 We hope that you get to relive many wonderful traditions and make new memories as the year winds down.
-We wish you an exciting 2017, filled with growth and connection!
+We wish you an exciting new year, filled with growth and connection!